Insider Buying: Rocket Companies, Inc. (NYSE:RKT) Director Buys 2,400 Shares of Stock

-Rocket Companies, Inc. (NYSE:RKT – Get Rating) Director Matthew Rizik bought 2,400 shares of the company’s stock in a transaction that occurred on Friday, July 15th.
-The shares were bought at an average cost of $8.91 per share, for a total transaction of $21,384.00.
-Following the completion of the acquisition, the director now owns 257,502 shares of the company’s stock, valued at $2,294,342.82.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Rocket Companies, Inc. (NYSE:RKT – Get Rating) Director Matthew Rizik acquired 2,400 shares of the firm’s stock in a transaction that occurred on Monday, July 18th.
+The stock was purchased at an average cost of $9.09 per share, for a total transaction of $21,816.00.
+Following the completion of the purchase, the director now directly owns 259,902 shares of the company’s stock, valued at $2,362,509.18.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.

 Matthew Rizik also recently made the following trade(s):

+- On Wednesday, July 20th, Matthew Rizik acquired 2,300 shares of Rocket Companies stock.
+The stock was purchased at an average cost of $9.39 per share, for a total transaction of $21,597.00.

+- On Friday, July 15th, Matthew Rizik acquired 2,400 shares of Rocket Companies stock.
+The stock was purchased at an average cost of $8.91 per share, for a total transaction of $21,384.00.

-- On Wednesday, July 13th, Matthew Rizik bought 2,500 shares of Rocket Companies stock.
-The shares were bought at an average cost of $8.65 per share, for a total transaction of $21,625.00.
+- On Wednesday, July 13th, Matthew Rizik acquired 2,500 shares of Rocket Companies stock.
+The stock was purchased at an average cost of $8.65 per share, for a total transaction of $21,625.00.

 - On Monday, July 11th, Matthew Rizik bought 2,500 shares of Rocket Companies stock.
 The shares were bought at an average cost of $8.64 per share, for a total transaction of $21,600.00.